Mining in Cornwall and Devon

-Mining in Cornwall and Devon, in the southwest of Britain, is thought to have begun in the early-middle Bronze Age with the exploitation of cassiterite.
-Tin, and later copper, were the most commonly extracted metals.
+Mining in Cornwall and Devon, in the southwest of Britain, is thought to have begun in the early-middle Bronze Age with the exploitation of cassiterite for its tin.
+Later, copper was also commonly extracted.
 Some tin mining continued long after the mining of other metals had become unprofitable, but ended in the late 20th century.
 In 2021, it was announced that a new mine was extracting battery-grade lithium carbonate, more than 20 years after the closure of the last South Crofty tin mine in Cornwall in 1998.

 Historically, tin and copper as well as a few other metals (e.g. arsenic, silver, and zinc) have been mined in Cornwall and Devon.
 Tin deposits still exist in Cornwall, and there has been talk of reopening the South Crofty tin mine.
 In addition, work has begun on re-opening the Hemerdon tungsten and tin mine in southwest Devon.
 In view of the economic importance of mines and quarries, geological studies have been conducted; about forty distinct minerals have been identified from type localities in Cornwall (e.g. endellionite from St Endellion).
 Quarrying of igneous and metamorphic rocks has also been a significant industry.
 In the 20th century, the extraction of kaolin was important economically.